qossmic/deptrac/docs/configuration.md

 * `%currentWorkingDirectory%` The path Deptrac runs in
 * `%projectDirectory%` The path where the configuration is stored.
-* `%deptrac.cache_file%` contains the filename and path for the cache file.
+* `%cache_file%` contains the filename and path for the cache file.
-  Note: This parameter is set by `--cache-file=` and will be overwritten.
+  Note: This parameter is overwritten by `--cache-file=` if it is set.

 You can specify your own parameters and reuse them in your configuration: